What Are Red Imported Fire Ants?

 RIFA nests can be found in any yard or property in Texas.
 If the land or area has few natural enemies, the more nests that can arise and the bigger they become.
 Ants will continue to nest and grow and there is very little you can do to prevent or control it on your own.

 Red imported fire ants also like what you are serving in your home and at your picnic table.
-Red imported fire ants that gain access to your home will consume your food, eating just about anything they can find.
+Fire ants that gain access to your home will consume your food, eating just about anything they can find.
 The smallest juice spill can attract fire ants to your home.
 They will also enter cribs to get to bottle spills and invade your bed to consume crumbs.
-When you are outside, food and drinks that are not covered can become overwhelmed with RIFA.
+When you are outside, food and drinks that are not covered can become overwhelmed with fire ants.
 Even if you do have your food stored in containers, the remnants on the outside will attract these aggressive feeders.

 Are Red Imported Fire Ants Dangerous?